Addressing Dishonesty and AI

 Examples of analytic prompts to guide students in an evaluation of AI-generated text

-(A journalism course) “I’ve provided you with two outlines for articles on Afro-Indigenous farms.
+From a journalism course: “I’ve provided you with two outlines for articles on Afro-Indigenous farms.
 We’ve been working on planning out the arc of articles, especially in relation to a narrative that weaves the pieces of the story together.
 Use that focus and other aspects of our learning in the last two weeks and compare these outlines.
 Work in groups to do this comparative analysis.
 I want you to assign a score of 0 – 10 to both outlines, 0 being a horrible outline and 10 being a perfect outline.
 Make sure that your group has 5 reasons for your score.”

-(A history course) “We’ve been exploring the use of primary sources in our work on the history of women’s crafting.
+From a history course: “We’ve been exploring the use of primary sources in our work on the history of women’s crafting.
 I’ve got a three-paragraph short essay here on quilting in Appalachia and I’d like you to consider the extent to which the writer is productively using women’s voices to support their central idea.
 In groups use our writing rubric to help you decide how strong this historian’s writing is.
 Make sure you identify specific aspects of the essay in relation to the scores you give on parts of the rubric.”

 After groups share their ideas with the class and have concretized what is strong, effective writing and what is not, you can reveal that they’ve been analyzing AI-produced writing.
 Then have students individually write down the specific weaknesses they see in this writing, what disciplinary thinking AI can’t do, and the value of doing their own writing and thinking.
 Students can identify specific writing and thinking moves that they plan to make on their next writing assignment.
 When students turn in that next assignment, you can ask them to point out one or two key writing or thinking moves they made that they feel has made their writing particularly effective.